-The impact on the restaurant and cafe business was dire – only establishments seating fewer than 100 could continue and even then patrons were staying away.
+The impact on the restaurant and café business was dire – initially only establishments seating fewer than 100 could continue and even then patrons were staying away.
 Many attempted to cope by moving tables further apart and making appeals on Facebook and by email for customer support.
-Some establishments proposed to make all transactions card only, to avoid handling possibly contaminated cash.
+Some establishments made all transactions card only, to avoid handling possibly contaminated cash.

 Country towns found busloads of city people descending on their local store to clear out the shelves.
 Some employed security staff to manage the situation and tell “out-of-towners” that they were not welcome.
 The major chains put limits on the most sought-after items including hand sanitisers, toilet paper, and various foods.

 As major supermarkets employed more people to stock shelves, supply chains were re-engineered and, presumably, home pantries filled up, the situation began to ease.
 Some items remained difficult to find but, in general, shelves were adequately stocked.
 The coronavirus prompted other changes though.
 Dispensers outside stores provided wipes to clean trolley handles and, to maintain social distancing requirements, only a certain number of shoppers at a time were permitted in the store.